-To know individual roles of transcription factors altered associated with the HDAC2-deficiency on regulation of gene expressions of IgM H- and L-chains, we generated homozygous DT40 mutant cell lines EBF1(-/-), Aiolos(-/-), E2A(-/-) plus Helios(-/-) [33, 36, 54-58], and Pax5-deficient mutant cell line Pax5(-) [Chap.
+To know individual roles of transcription factors, gene expressions of which changed associated with the HDAC2-deficiency, on regulation of gene expressions of IgM H- and L-chains, we generated homozygous DT40 mutant cell lines EBF1(-/-), Aiolos(-/-), E2A(-/-) plus Helios(-/-) [33, 36, 54-58], and Pax5-deficient mutant cell line Pax5(-) [Chap.
 3] plus Ikaros-down mutant cell line Ikaros(-/-/+) (its generation will be shown elsewhere).
-Systematic analyses of these resultant mutants showed that Pax5, EBF1, Aiolos plus Ikaros down-regulate transcriptions of IgM H- and L-chain genes, and E2A up-regulates transcriptions of these two immunoglobulin genes, indicating that HDAC2 regulates indirectly transcriptions of IgM H- and L-chain genes through opposite regulations of gene expressions of Pax5, EBF1, Aiolos plus Ikaros, and E2A [33, 36].
+Systematic analyses of these resultant mutants revealed that Pax5, EBF1, Aiolos plus Ikaros down-regulate gene expressions of IgM H- and L-chains, and E2A up-regulates gene expressions of these two immunoglobulin proteins, indicating that HDAC2 indirectly regulates gene expressions of IgM H- and L-chains through opposite regulations of gene expressions of Pax5, EBF1, Aiolos plus Ikaros, and E2A [33, 36].

-In this study, through qualitative analyses of HDAC2(-/-) mutant cells, which were collected at different cultivation periods, we casually noticed following surprising phenomena.
-2D-PAGE showed not only that amounts of IgM H- and L-chains were dramatically and certainly elevated at the early stage of cultivation, but also that the elevated amounts of these two immunoglobulin proteins were gradually decreased and at the late stage reached to comparable levels in DT40 cells (Fig. 2-1).
-On the other hand, changes in cellular levels of most of other major proteins were insignificant during cultivation.
+In this study, throughout qualitative analyses of HDAC2(-/-) mutant cells, which were collected at different cultivation periods, we accidently noticed following surprising phenomena.
+2D-PAGE showed not only that amounts of IgM H- and L-chains are dramatically and certainly elevated at the early stage of cultivation, but also that the elevated amounts of these two immunoglobulin proteins are gradually decreased and finally at the later stage reached comparable levels as in DT40 cells (Fig. 2-1).
+On the other hand, changes in cellular levels of most of other major proteins are insignificant during cultivation.
 Western blotting carried out at shorter intervals, using antibody for chicken IgM L-chain that cross-reacts with IgM H-chain, sufficiently confirmed the above-mentioned results obtained by 2D-PAGE (Fig. 2-2 and Suppl.
 Fig. 2-S1).
-Immuno-electron microscopy using antibody specific for chicken IgM H-chain also showed that in HDAC2(-/-) the immunoglobulin proteins were clearly accumulated in endoplasmic reticula at the early stage, and the accumulated proteins were reduced at the late stage to almost similar level in DT40 cells (Fig. 2-3).
-Further, RT-PCR using primers IgM Hc and Hs showed that whole and secreted forms of IgM H-chain mRNA were considerably and dramatically increased at the early stage, and the elevated amounts of these two type mRNAs were gradually reduced via the middle to late stages to very close levels in DT40 cells (Fig. 2-4).
+Immuno-electron microscopy using antibody specific for chicken IgM H-chain also showed that in HDAC2(-/-) the immunoglobulin proteins are clearly accumulated in endoplasmic reticula at the early stage, and the accumulated proteins are reduced at the later stage to almost similar level as in DT40 cells (Fig. 2-3).
+Further, RT-PCR using primers IgM Hc and Hs showed that whole and secreted forms of IgM H-chain mRNA are considerably and dramatically increased at the early stage, and the elevated amounts of these two type mRNAs are gradually reduced through the middle to later stages to very close levels as in DT40 cells (Fig. 2-4).